fawzaanshaikh/100-days-of-code/log.md

 **Today's Progress**: Learnt some more Android Development and started working on a college based project of making a landing site.
 I'm mainly focusing on the front-end aspect of the site.

 **Thoughts**: I should start taking up projects so that I can hone and pratice my skills while also learning newer things in the same field.

+### Day 7: March 24, 2021

+**Today's Progress**: Worked on the front-end project more.
+Still using HTML and CSS.

+**Thoughts**: Realized how crazy front-end development can get.
+Pixel by pixel, setting everything right.